aakritidhardubey/aakritidhardubey/README.md

 ### 🧠 <span style="color:#00ff00">A Bit About Me</span>

-- 🛠️ I love building practical tools powered by Python, LLMs, and APIs
+- 📊 I turn messy data into meaningful insights using Python, Pandas & Power BI
-- 🌐 Into Streamlit apps, automation, and code that does the boring stuff
+- 📦 I love building Streamlit apps for dashboards, automation, and storytelling
-- 📊 Big fan of turning messy data into something that makes sense
+- 🧠 I experiment with LLMs, but Data Science is my home turf
-- 🧩 I mix ML + creativity — especially where AI meets storytelling
+- 🌟 Curious about how machine learning meets real-world problems

 ---
 ---

 ### 🔭 <span style="color:#00ff00">What I'm Exploring Right Now</span>

-- 🤖 Quirky but clever LLM agents using Together.ai & OpenRouter
+- 🧮 Smarter data exploration with PandasAI + clean visualizations
-- 📈 Letting data tell better stories with PandasAI + Streamlit
+- 🔎 Feature engineering, clustering, and classification models
-- 🗣️ Whisper-powered summaries — because even machines should listen
+- 🗣️ Using Whisper + summarizers to make content more accessible

 ---
 ---